 You’ll own the visual elements that I create for this project.
 I’ll give you the finished files and you should keep them somewhere safe as I'm not required to keep a copy.
 You own all elements of text, images and data you provided, unless someone else owns them.

-I’ll own the unique combination of these elements that constitutes a complete design and I’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.
+I’ll own the artwork - the unique combination of these elements that constitutes a complete design and I’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 Payments: I'm sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
 As I'm also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

-Final files and site ownership will then be transferred to you and your website launched (Yay!).
-You are responsible for your domain fee and Squarespace hosting fee.
+Once final payment is made, final files and website ownership can then be transferred to you and your website launched (yay!).
+You are responsible for your domain fees and annual Squarespace hosting fee.
 All payments must be clear before work can begin or resume.

 the horrible small print